Skip to Content

 Obsidian is neither a rock nor a mineral.
 It is considered to be a mineraloid as it has no crystalline structure.
 It cannot be classified as a rock as there is an almost total absence of sizable mineral crystals within the glass matrix.
 Because of rapid solidification, crystals have no time to grow in a lava flow.

-Even being composed of silica mostly, obsidian is softer than quartz and any of its varieties.
-Obsidian typical hardness of 5 to 5.5 on the mineral hardness scale.
+Even composed of mostly silica, obsidian is softer than quartz and any of its varieties.
+Obsidian typical hardness is 5 to 5.5 on the mineral hardness scale.

 In contrast, quartz (crystallized silicon dioxide) has a hardness of 7.0.
 This feature allows distinguishing real obsidian from quartz, chalcedony, and their numerous varieties.